arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-07.md

 quizzes, but rather we "create" a sample (which we can directly return in the payload of the `POST` response).
 Another option could be to create the sample as its own "resource", with the `POST` doing a 302 redirection to it.
-If instead we go directly for a `GET` endpoint, then we need to make sure to properly handle its _caching_.
+If instead we go directly for a `GET` endpoint, then we need to make sure to properly handle its proper lack of _caching_.

-When in the frontend React app you need to start a new match, you will need to connect to the REST API to get a random sample of quizzes for such match.

-Note: at this point, it is still easy to cheat, as the JSON you get back would still need to contain the indices of the right answers (and a user could just use the Developer Tools in the browser to read such values).
+Note 2: at this point, it is still easy to cheat, as the JSON you get back would still need to contain the indices of the right answers (and a user could just use the Developer Tools in the browser to read such values).
 We will deal with this problem in the next exercises.